Every day, there is a new SEO technique that you might use to rank better.

 5. Person

 When you search for someone with their full name, the search engine assumes you want to get data about the individual.
-Hence, if you add this schema markup to a website, people will get a more information-rich result from your side.
-Google often shows elaborate rich snippets when people search for an important person.
+Hence, if you add schema markup can be added to a website, people will get a more information-rich result from your side.
+Google often shows elaborate rich snippets in the Google Search Console when people search for an important person.

 6. Organisations